-During upgrade to 7.1, existing content is assigned to 7.1 content sets.
+During upgrade from a pre-RBAC release, existing content is assigned to content sets.

 Go to Permissions > Content Sets and review the configuration.

 After upgrade is complete, only users with the new Administrator and Content Administrator reserved roles will have access to saved questions, dashboards, and categories.
 The upgrade places these in the Admin Only content set.
 If you want users with "lesser" roles to be able to use saved questions, you must move the saved questions to the Default content set or get started with your user-defined content sets and advanced roles.

 During upgrade from pre-RBAC versions, the system roles are mapped to "legacy role" configurations.

 The upgrade creates role configurations called "legacy roles" that are like the previous system roles.
 The roles that had been assigned to users are mapped to legacy role configurations.
 For example, a user that had been assigned the Action Approver role in 7.0 is assigned "Legacy - Action Approver" and will have the same effective permissions with RBAC.

 The permissions for roles are exposed in the RBAC configuration, can be changed, and can be associated with different content sets.
 This is what enables the fine-grained access control.
 We recommend you review the configurations for "legacy roles" to learn the permissions that are required to perform typical author and administrator activities.

 Go to Permissions > Roles and review the configuration for each role.
 Note whether the Ask Dynamic Questions permission is enabled.
 Under Advanced Permissions, notice the permissions have been granted for the content sets named Default and Reserved.

 If you move content out of the Default content set, a user that is assigned the legacy role will not be able to access the content, unless you make changes to the configuration for the legacy role, or create a new role with the desired permissions and assign that role to the user.